Saturday, 27 August 2016

 The banshees failed to make it clear why they were upset.
 What would it matter if GDS had its terms of reference changed?
 Transformation begins at home.
 Come to that, what would it matter if GDS disappeared?
 The banshees couldn't tell us.

-On or shortly before 5 July 2016, ex-Public Servant of the Year ex-Guardian man Mike Bracken MBE ex-CDO ex-CDO, ex-executive director of GDS and ex-senior responsible owner of the identity assurance programme now known as "GOV.UK Verify (RIP)", gave an interview to the Centre for Public Impact:
+On or shortly before 5 July 2016, ex-Public Servant of the Year ex-Guardian man Mike Bracken MBE ex-CDO ex-CDO, ex-executive director of GDS and ex-senior responsible owner of the identity assurance programme now known as "GOV.UK Verify (RIP)", gave an interview to the Centre for Public Impact: [ 18 October 2024 sadly the recording is no longer available on the CPI website]

 That's the interview in which Mr Bracken delivers himself of the opinion above, that Whitehall is set up for nothing more than "an intellectual pissing match" (around 11'16", see transcript).

-On or shortly before 25 July 2016, there was another interview, this time involving not just Mike Bracken but also Francis-now-Lord "JFDI" Maude (around 8'18"), Mr Bracken's sometime political boss:
+On or shortly before 25 July 2016, there was another interview, this time involving not just Mike Bracken but also Francis-now-Lord "JFDI" Maude (around 8'18"), Mr Bracken's sometime political boss: [ 18 October 2024 sadly the recording is no longer available on the CPI website]

 Where the banshees have failed, surely these two can explain what GDS has achieved and why it should continue to exist?